pixelpark/puppet-ds_389/README.md

 }
 ```

-You can also initialize (or reinitialize) replication with the [Puppet task](#reference).
+Replication can also be initialize (or reinitialize) with the [Puppet task](#reference).

 ### Schema extensions

-If you need to add any schema extensions, you can can pass those in with the `schema_extensions` parameter.
-It expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node).
-Note that schema filenames are typically prefixed with a number that indicates the desired schema load order.
+If a schema extension needs to be added, the `$schema_extensions` parameter should be used.
+This parameter expects a hash with the desired ldif filename as the key, and a source reference (either via puppet:/// or an absolute path on the node):

 ```puppet
 ds_389::instance { 'example':